-In accordance with the provisions of Section 138 of the Companies Act 2013 read withRule 13 of Companies (Accounts) Rules 2014 the company has appointed CA Neha JainChartered Accountant Ratlam as internal auditor of the company at the board meeting heldon 31.07.2017.
-The purpose of this Internal Audit will be to examine that the company iscarrying out its operations effectively and performing the processes procedures andfunctions as per the prescribed norms.
-The Internal Auditors will review the adequacy andefficiency of the key internal controls guidedby the Audit Committee.
+In accordance with the provisions of Section 138 of the Companies Act 2013 read withRule 13 of Companies (Accounts) Rules 2014 the company had appointed CA Mahak KakaniChartered Accountant Ratlam as internal auditor of the company.
+The purpose of internalaudit is to examine that the company is carrying out its operations effectively andperforming the processes procedures and functions as per the prescribed norms.
+Theinternal auditors review the adequacy and efficiency of the key internal controls guidedby the Audit Committee.

 Auditor's report being self explanatory no comments are required to be given in termsof Section 134 (3) (f) (i).

-Pursuant the provision of the Section 204 of the Companies Act 2013 read with Rule 9of the Companies (Appointment and Remuneration of Managerial personal) Rules 2014 theboard appointed CS Shweta Garg Practicing Company Secretary Indore to conductSecretarial Audit of the Company for the financial year 2016 - 2017.
-The Secretarial Auditreport in Form MR 3 is attached as Annexure VII and forms part of this report.
+Pursuant the provision of the Section 204 of the Companies Act 2013 read with Rule 9of the Companies (Appointment and Remuneration of Managerial personal) Rules 2014 theboard appointed CS Shweta Garg Practicing Company Secretary Indore to conductSecretarial Audit of the Company for the financial year 2019 - 2020.
+The Secretarial Auditreport in Form MR 3 is attached as Annexure V and forms part of this report.
 TheSecretarial Audit Report is self explanatory and no comments are required to be given onthe same.

 The risk management framework of the company defines roles and responsibilities forarriving at risk rating criteria for assessing risk impact likelihood of risks andeffectiveness of mitigations plans.
 The process includes identifications of risks involvedin various areas zeroing on risk that matter' assessing mitigation plan andpreparedness to face risk that matter.'
 The Company has developed and implemented arisk management policy which identifies major risks which may threaten the existence ofthe Company.
 The same has also been adopted by your Board and is also subject to itsreview from time to time.
 Risk mitigation process and measures have been also FORMULATEDand clearly spelled out in the said policy.

 The company has not given any loan to any of the employees for purchasing its shareshence the information pursuant of Section 67 of the Act read with Rule 16 of Companies(Share Capital & Debentures) Regulations 2014 are nil.